kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 **5. Expound on you answer**
 Practice answering the question why.

-People don’t always understand one word answers.
+People don’t always understand one-word answers.

 It’s your job to explain well.